mycoboco/quokka/README.md

 ###Usage Tips

-A few useful tips go here.
+A few useful tips follow below.

 1. Sort files in a natural order